MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/radiomic_feature_generator.rst

    :alt: Radiomic Feature Generator
    :width: 100%

+Core tool for extracting standardized quantitative features from medical images following IBSI guidelines.

 .. image:: images/13.radiomic_deep.png
    :alt: Radiomic Feature Generator Deep
    :width: 100%

-Core tool for extracting standardized quantitative features from medical images following IBSI guidelines.
+This tool also has a deep learning mode that can be used to extract features from images.

 Feature Types
 ^^^^^^^^^^^^^